BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 },
-"DontShowBurnedTrees":false, - if true burned trees will be hidden instead of drawing burned variant "DontShowScorchTerrain":false - if true burned terrain decal will not be applied }
+"DontShowBurnedTrees":false, - if true burned trees will be hidden instead of drawing burned variant "DontShowScorchTerrain":false - if true burned terrain decal will not be applied "AAMSAICoeff":0.2 - factor that determines how much AI will prefer the strategic mode of missile defense in the presence of friendly units in the area of the anti-missile system
+}

 now CustomAmmoCategories.dll searching CustomAmmoCategories.json in every subfolder of Mods folder.